mlibrary/about-ebc/src/content/invest.md

 * University of California Merced
 * University of California Riverside
 * University of California San Diego
-* University of California San Francisco
 * University of California Santa Barbara
 * University of California Santa Cruz
 * University of Chicago
 * University College London
+* U﻿niversity of Connecticut
+* U﻿niversity of Delaware
 * University of Florida
+* U﻿niversity of Georgia
 * University of Guelph
 * University of Illinois
 * University of Iowa